-On January 4, 2023, we invested \$19.5 million for a 50% interest in Quick Turn Engine Center LLC or "Quick Turn" (previously iAero Thrust LLC), a hospital maintenance and testing facility dedicated to the CFM56 engine.
-We account for our investment in Quick Turn as an equity method investment as we have significant influence through our interest.
+On January 4, 2023, we invested \$ 19.5 million for a 50 % interest (45 % pro rata distribution of income until return of the JV partner's initial investment) in Quick Turn Engine Center LLC or "QuickTurn" (previously iAero Thrust LLC), a hospital maintenance and testing facility dedicated to the CFM56 engine.
+We account for our investment in QuickTurn as an equity method investment as we have significant influence through our interest.